andytill/erlyberly/README.md

 ![you cannot see the beautiful screen shot](doc/heap-pie.png)

+##### See the state of a process

+Right click on a process in the process table and click on *"Get process state"*.
+This is possible only if the process handles system messages, OTP behaviours do.

 ##### Cross platform

 Tested on Ubuntu and Windows 7/8.
 Also seen on [OS X](http://t.co/kzXppo5GEt).

+##### Sequential Tracing of messages

+Sequential Tracing (seq_trace) is tracing of messages from process to process to see the message flow through the application.

+To start a seq trace right click on a function and select **Seq Trace (experimental)**, a Window will pop up that will crudely display the trace messages.
+When the traced function is called, messages sent afterwards are shown in the window.

+This functionality is experimental and highly likely to bork the remote node under test and erlyberly.
+Once a seq trace is set the only way to stop it is to terminate erlyberly or run `seq_trace:reset_trace()` in the shell of the remote node.

 ### Shortcuts